 “I will,” Sarah Jennings offered as she stepped out of the shadow of the truck where she’d been watching this scene play out.

 “You?”
-Porter spat incredulously as she rounded on the girl with deceptively innocent eyes, eyes that held the veteran journalist’s steady gaze without flinching.
+Porter spat incredulously as she rounded on the girl with deceptively innocent eyes.
+Jennings held the veteran journalist’s steady gaze without flinching.

 When she realized the intern had no intention of backing down, Porter turned on Emerson, who was busily storing her camera back in its case.
 “What about you?”
 Porter all but growled.
 “Do you intend on staying here with the mad colonel and his collection of wing nuts?”